rachaelbabister/rachaelbabister/README.md

 ## **Featured Projects**

+These projects were created as part of my Full Stack Software Developer Diploma with Code Institute, completed between July 2023 and August 2024.
+Throughout the course, I achieved multiple distinctions in front-end and back-end projects, strengthening my understanding of web development.

+---

 ### **Blush Bakes By Rach Website**
 A website created for my real business, Blush Bakes by Rach.
 I hadn’t built an official site before, so I used this as an opportunity for my first project.